The Floyd Rose-Fernandes Connection

 Items marked with a ● are produced in batches and are not manufactured continuously.
 Depending on the model, there may be no stock available.
 In such cases, a delivery time of approximately 3 to 4 months is required.
 The price will be 20% higher than the standard list price.

-Note: Unmarked items are not accepted for ordering.
+Note: Items with blank fields are not accepted for ordering.

 Please note that for left-handed models, parts specifications may vary slightly depending on the MODEL. |